World

 reportBalances(erc20, myAddress);

-Mint tokens for two addresses.
+Mint tokens for your address.
 Note that only the owner of the name space is authorized to mint tokens.

 reportBalances(erc20, myAddress);